RHagenson/demixer/README.md

-# demiser
+# demixer

-A collection of methods to demix Illumina read data, each method in its own directory.
+A collection of methods to demix Illumina read data -- each method in its own directory.
 See each demixer's README for details on its method.

-A collection of genomic assemblers using different methodologies each in their own directory.
-See each assembler's README for details on its method.

 ## Meta-tasks
 Each of these methods has the option to do the following before their specific methods: